-While snails are not the greatest algae eaters available in the fish keeping hobby today, they are still a very popular choice.
+While snails are not the greatest algae eaters available in the fish keeping hobby, they are still a great choice.
 Back in the day, snails were the only wildlife a hobbyist could use to control their algae, so they became popular out of necessity.

-Nerite Snails are known to eat every type of algae found in a freshwater aquarium, including the harder to eradicate ones such as Green Spot Algae and Green Beard Algae.
-They are bottom dwellers as well, so they can also help clean your substrate.
+Nerite Snails are known to eat every type of algae found in a fresh water aquarium, including the harder to eradicate ones such as Green Spot Algae and Green Beard Algae.
+They are bottom dwellers as well, so they can also help eat algae growth on your substrate.

-In order for Nerite Snails to thrive, and to keep their shells hard, they do require a pH level of 7 or above, and hard water is preferred, as the calcium in hard water helps to keep their shells healthy.
+In order for Nerite Snails to thrive and to keep their shells hard, they do require a pH level of 7 or above and hard water is preferred as the calcium in hard water helps to keep their shells healthy.

-The only problem with these snails, is that they tend to climb out of the tank, if you don’t keep it covered.
+The only problem with these snails is that they tend to climb out of the tank if you don’t keep it covered.
 They also leave hundreds of small white eggs around your tank, sometimes completely covering your plants and rocks.
-If you are trying to breed them, it’s great, but they can be quite the eye sore if not.
+If you are trying to breed them it’s great but they can be quite the eye sore if not.
 Besides from these two small problems, Nerite Snails are a great little algae eater, and we would definitely recommend them.

-Ramshorn Snails get their name from the shells resemblance to the horn of a ram, and the snails themselves are usually red or brown.
-They grow to around 2 centimeters in length, and they need to be kept in high alkaline waters.
+Ramshorn Snails get their name from the shell’s resemblance to the horn of a ram and the snails themselves are usually red or brown.
+They grow to around 2 centimeters in length and they need to be kept in high alkaline waters.

 Mystery Apple Snail

-Mystery Snails are easy to spot, partly due to their size, but also thanks to their gigantic antennas that are usually seen sweeping across the aquarium floor.
-Their shells are most commonly bright yellow, but they can be found in brown, and some shades of purple and red.
+Mystery Snails are easy to spot, partly due to their size but also thanks to their gigantic antennas that are usually seen sweeping across the aquarium floor.
+Their shells are most commonly bright yellow but they can be found in brown, some shades of purple, and red.

-Mystery Apple Snails will consume most types of algae, but you most commonly find them eating plant algae, substrate algae and aquarium glass algae.
-You will typically find them on the bottom of the time, grazing the substrate for algae, and picking up any pieces of leftover food.
+Mystery Apple Snails will consume most types of algae but you most commonly find them eating plant algae, substrate algae and aquarium glass algae.
+You will typically find them on the bottom of the time, grazing the substrate for algae and picking up any pieces of leftover food.

-Larger Mystery Snails are usually safe, and will keep to themselves, but the smaller ones may become a target for larger, predatory fish.
+Larger Mystery Snails are usually safe and will keep to themselves but the smaller ones may become a target for larger, predatory fish.
 They also have a tendency to eat

 Malaysian Trumpet Snail

 Back on the other side of the sizing spectrum, you will find the Malaysian Trumpet Snail.
-These busy algae eating snails will only grow to around 2 centimeters when fully grown, and they are brilliant at keeping your aquarium clean.
+These busy algae eating snails will only grow to around 2 centimeters when fully grown and they are brilliant at keeping your aquarium clean.

-Because of their size, Malaysian Trumpets are very susceptible to being eaten, so practice caution when keeping them with other predatory fish.
+Because of their size, Malaysian Trumpets are very susceptible to being eaten so practice caution when keeping them with other predatory fish.

 Best Algae Eating Shrimp